SooryaGeorge7/Paint-In-Cafe/README.md

 #### About Page
 This page shows how Paint-in cafe came about, information about when it was built, A deep dive into the background story of the owner and even more details about the cafe.

-In addition to the general features of all page , the about page has the following:
+In addition to the general features of all pages , the about page has the following:

 * It has a background video with text overlying that specifies that this is the `About` page.
 ![About page background video](documentation/about-backgroundvideo-feature.png)